Updated Sept. 13, 3:55 p.m. ET

 Tariffs on Mexico

-The White House is warning that the U.S. will impose a tariff of 5% on all products from Mexico starting June 10 and escalate it over the following months — unless Mexico "substantially stops" the flow of Central American migrants.
-Immigration experts question whether that's possible, since Mexico's immigration system is already stretched thin by the unprecedented flow.
+The White House warned that the U.S. would impose a tariff of 5% on all products from Mexico and escalate it — unless Mexico agreed to "substantially" curtail the flow of Central American migrants

 President Trump has laid out sweeping changes he'd like to make to the legal immigration system.
 The White House proposal would favor immigrants with higher skills and more education, and it would shift the immigration system away from family reunification, which has been its guiding principle since 1965.